ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 -  Line: 2px minimum thickness.
 Complementary thickness using multiples of 2px;
 -  Spacing: 4px when needed;
--  Color: #ff0000, red for all images - programatically changed;
+-  Color: #ff0000, red for all images - programmatically changed;
 -  Keep only structural changes in images, not colors, e.g, states hover and disabled;
 -  Lines and shapes should align with the grid centralized;